| A more-or-less

 and Co. catalogs, other contemporary published sources,

-dates for the Little Wonder record series.-
+dates for the Little Wonder record series have been estimated.-

 The first Little Wonders were released in September 1914, and the